mirzawaqasahmed/f5-big-iq-lab/docs/class10/module1/lab1/lab1.rst

 elements.
 Using BIG-IQ simplifies the process of determining the health of your DNS sync groups.

-At the top of the screen, click Devices.
+At the top of the screen > click Devices.

 On the left, click BIG-IP CLUSTERS > DNS Sync Groups.